 The following links contain PDF downloads of all pertinent ice race rules and regulations.
 A driver wishing to partake in ice racing is required to read them – it is a good idea to print a copy and have them on hand at events.
 If any of the links here seem out of date it is a good idea to check the Forms & Downloads page.

 - Neon class supplemental regulations.

 - Neon class protest appendix

-- Chevette ice race Supplemental Regulations (updated for 2016 season)
+- Chevette ice race Supplemental Regulations (Updated 2017)

 WCMA racing rules

 While the NASCC is the club organizing ice races the WCMA is the organization for Western Canada (excluding BC) that sanctions and insures our events.
 As such all cars must be built to WCMA standards in order to race at NASCC events.
 Linked below are all WCMA rules and regulations you should require to put together a race car.
 If there is anything missing please visit the WCMA website directly.